 Due to the pressure from their content providers, the streaming service immediately blocks any IP address that they discover is being used by a VPN provider from accessing their country-specific content.

 Netflix’s particular set of skills has frustrated a large number of VPN providers, to the point where they have given up on offering Netflix access to their users – and even the providers that have not given up are almost always slow to react when Netflix detects their IPs.
 This is particularly true of providers who have limited resources.

 Luckily for VPN users, there are still providers who keep the tunnels to Netflix open and do an excellent job of responding promptly when Netflix blocks access.
-The best of these providers is ExpressVPN.
+The best of these providers is NordVPN.

 In my experience, NordVPN provides the most reliable access to Netflix of any provider I’ve tried.
 NordVPN directs its considerable resources toward maintaining its top-notch VPN services.

 The provider offers superior customer support and privacy protections, as well as excellent bandwidth, wide-ranging device support, and better-than-average global server coverage.

-Plus, Netflix provides an ample amount of information on how to optimize your Netflix sessions, with a helpful FAQ, tips and tricks, and links to browser plugins, all meant to enhance your streaming experience.
+Plus, Netflix provides an ample amount of information on how to optimize your Netflix sessions, with helpful information about how to use NordVPN to enhance your streaming experience.

 Please note: China blocks access to many VPN providers’ websites, making it difficult to download and install a VPN app while inside Chinese borders.
 Be sure to sign up for your VPN subscription and install the provider’s app before stepping inside China proper.
 NordVPN offers helpful information on how to connect via VPN from inside of restrictive countries like China.

-ExpressVPN’s average connection speeds, in my usage history, have always come within 20% as fast as my ISP-provided speeds.
-That’s more than enough to meet Netflix’s recommended connection speeds.
+NordVPN’s average connection speeds, in my usage history, have always been more than enough to meet Netflix’s recommended connection speeds.

-Connection speeds in China aren’t exactly blazingly fast, so it’s essential to use a VPN provider that doesn’t slow down your connection by much, such as ExpressVPN.
+Connection speeds in China aren’t exactly blazingly fast, so it’s essential to use a VPN provider that doesn’t slow down your connection by much, such as NordVPN.